Amaranth: A Nutritious Gluten-Free Grain Substitute

 A Useful Grain Substitute

-In North American society, wheat is the dominant grain used by many families.
-Rice, corn and oats are also popular.
-There are many other grains and grain-like foods available, however.
+Wheat is the dominant grain used by many families in North American society.
+Rice, corn, and oats are also popular.
+Many other grains and grain-like foods are available, however.
 These foods provide an interesting variety of tastes and nutrients and make great alternatives to the usual choices.
+Amaranth is one of these useful alternatives.

 Amaranth is a tasty and versatile food that is also gluten-free.
 Some people avoid gluten by choice and others avoid it by necessity.
 People with celiac disease must avoid gluten because it damages the lining of their small intestine.
 Amaranth is a great food choice for anyone, however, whether or not they are following a gluten-free diet.